georgechond94/qt-faststartUWP/README.md

 ```

 And that's it!
-Your video file will be ready to be streamed over the web.
+Your video file is ready to be streamed over the web.